Skip to Main Content

 The asterisk * is usually found above the number eight on most keyboards.
 Use the asterisk * to abbreviate words so you can find all possible spelling variations in your search results.
 It will also make your search results increase, typically.

-You can use boolean search terms in PubMed, too!
+You can combine keyword search terms in PubMed and search with and combine subject headings, too!
 The search interface looks a little different:

 The filters in PubMed are on the left-hand side on the result list.